bomeara/DarwinDay/docs/index.md

 * **Feb 16, 2022, Evolution Trivia**: 7-8 pm
 * **Feb 20, 2022, Darwin's Birthday Party**: In association with the McClung Museum, celebrate with Darwin 1 -4 pm.
 More info [here](https://calendar.utk.edu/event/darwin_day_celebration).

+Darwin Day will also be sponsoring a prize at the EEB Research Symposium later in the spring.

 # 2021: Darwin Cake Day!